Use the compressedBinaryDataFileId property

 The default value is "ZLIB".

-Uploading a batch of items to a file container, referring to an uploaded compressedBinaryDataFileId in an item
+The following example shows how to upload a batch of items to a file container, referring to an uploaded compressedBinaryDataFileId in an item.

 x-amz-server-side-encryption: AES256